 Upon his father’s death in October 1772, Hume succeeded to the baronetcy, inheriting the family estate at Wormleybury, Hertfordshire and the London town house at Hill Street.
+The Hume family fortune had been made by Sir Abraham's uncle, a Director of the East India Company, who had acquired Wormleybury in 1739.
 Subsequently, upon the death of his cousin Elizabeth Robertson, Hume also inherited the family ancestral estate, Fernyside in Berwickshire.

 Following his time at Cambridge, Hume briefly served in the Royal Navy, before standing as MP for Petersfield (1774-1780), and Hastings (1807-1818).